samihazaman/QuizSphere/README.md

 - On the backend, it processes scores via Express, updates an in-memory leaderboard, sorts it, and limits it to the top 10 before rendering the results.
 This integrates templating, routing, and state management for an interactive experience.

 **Mani: Backend and Server side**

--Configured core server setup in app.js, integrating middleware for logging, parsing, cookies, and static files.
+- Configured core server setup in app.js, integrating middleware for logging, parsing, cookies, and static files.
--Set up the EJS view engine and defined routes (/, /quiz, /results).
+- Set up the EJS view engine and defined routes (/, /quiz, /results).
--Implemented error handling for smooth operation and reliability.
+- Implemented error handling for smooth operation and reliability.

 ## How to Run the Server